-Each model represents the data at a different density threshold, and together they provide a more complete understanding than any single CW complex model.
+Each model represents the data at a different density threshold, and together they provide a more complete understanding than any single CW complex model alone.
 In addition, our nested output can be used to measure the significance of topological features.
 Suppose a 1-cell with density $a$ appears in $Z^a$ to form a new loop, and suppose a 2-cell with density $b \leq a$ appears in $Z^b$ to fill this loop to a disk.
-Then $a-b$ measures how long this loop persists.
-If $a-b$ is large then this loop is likely a significant feature of the data set, but if $a-b$ is small then the loop may be the product of noise.
+Then $a-b$ measures how long this loop persists, and if $a-b$ is large then this loop is likely a significant feature of the data set, but if $a-b$ is small then the loop may be the product of noise.

-Our method depends on the choice of several parameters.
-The main parameter which we find necessary to tune is the standard deviation used to build a density estimator.
-We use a consistent choice for all other parameters across all of our test data sets, which suggests that the other parameters are not as difficult to select.